+The experiments in this section use the Vietoris-Rips filtration whose 1-dimensional persistence is computed by Ripser\cite{Bau21}, a fast implementation of Vietoris-Rips persistence.
+The code of the first author is available in \cite{smith2022trivial}.

-The experiments in this section increase the understanding of how regularly persistent homology reveals persistent features separated from noise.
-The experiments depend on two parameters, the size $n$ of a point set, and the dimension $N$ that the point set lies in.
+The aim is to understand how often random point sets have trivial persistence or cycles with only low persistence, see more general conjectures \cite{bobrowski2022universality}.
+The experiments depend on two parameters, the size $n$ of a set, and the dimension $N$ that the point set lies in.
 For each $n, N$ in the ranges chosen, we generate 1000 point sets of $n$ points uniformly sampled in a unit $N$-dimensional cube.

-Figure~\ref{fig:hist} shows histograms of persistence (death$-$birth) of the one-dimensional features for nine configurations of the parameters: point set sizes $n=10,15,20$ and dimensions $N=2,5,8$.
-Each histogram highlights that the overwhelming majority of one-dimensional persistent features are skewed towards a low persistence, namely less than 10\% of the unit cube size.
-Geometrically, the corresponding dots (birth,death) would be close to the diagonal in a persistence diagram.
+Figure~\ref{fig:hist} shows histograms of the 1-dimensional persistence (death$-$birth) for nine configurations of the parameters: set sizes $n=10,15,20$ and dimensions $N=2,5,8$.
+Each histogram highlights that one-dimensional persistent features are skewed towards a low persistence.
+Geometrically, the pairs (birth,death) would be close to the diagonal in a persistence diagram.

 Recall that highly persistent features (birth,death) are naturally separated from others with lower persistence $p=$ death$-$birth by the widest diagonal gap in the persistence diagram, see \cite{smith2021skeletonisation}.
 If we order all pairs (birth,death) by their persistence $0<p_1\leq\dots\leq p_k$, the widest gap has the largest difference $p_{i+1}-p_i$ over $i=1,\dots,k-1$.
 This widest gap can separate several pairs (birth,death) from the rest, not necessarily just a single feature.

 However, the first widest gap is significant only if it can be easily distinguished from the second widest gap.
 So the significance of persistence can be measured as the ratio of the first widest gap over the second widest gap.
 This invariant up to uniform scaling of given data is called the \emph{gap ratio}.
-Figure~\ref{fig:gr1040} shows the median gap ratio calculated over 1000 random point clouds in a unit cube for many dimensions $N=2,\dots,10$ and point set sizes $n=10,\dots,40$.
+Figure~\ref{fig:gr1040} shows the median gap ratio calculated over 1000 random point clouds in a unit cube for dimensions $N=2,\dots,10$ and point set sizes $n=10,\dots,40$.